 Short Term Acute Residential Treatment (START)

-Esperanza and Del Sur Crisis Center and Esperanza Crisis Center, are designated for monolingual Spanish-speaking clients.
-The program has a bilingual-bicultural team in place to serve the unique needs of this community.
-Additionally, the programs have the capacity to provide interpreter services for other languages, as well as American Sign Language.
-Clients with special needs related to mobility can be treated at Vista Balboa and Halcyon Crisis Centers.
+Esperanza and Del Sur Crisis Center specialize in serving the unique needs of monolingual Spanish-speaking clients.
+All programs have the capacity to provide interpreter services for other languages, as well as American Sign Language.
+Clients with special needs related to mobility can be treated at Vista Balboa, Esperanza and Halcyon Center.

 Anyone may refer a client by contacting any of the START Programs to find an available opening in the START system.
 A Fact Sheet designed to inform potential clients about the program is available at http://www.communityresearchfoundation.org/pages.php?from=about&id=58.
 The programs are predominantly funded by the County of San Diego, and no one is refused service due to inability to pay.
 The programs accept Medi-Cal, Medi-Cal/Medicare, and have contracts to serve individuals insured by Kaiser, Aetna, Healthnet and the VA.